Nandhika05/SIHPS/README.md

 Mapping and Location:

 Google Maps API for location services.

 Authentication and User Management:

 Auth0 for user authentication.
 Database:

 MongoDB for storing user, facility, and device data.
 Educational Content:

+Dependencies in e-waste management refer to the interconnected factors that influence the effectiveness and success of e-waste management initiatives.